Pomax/custom-file-tree/README.md

 Events are listed here as `name → detail object content`, with the `grant` function omitted from the detail object, as by definition all events come with a grant function.

 - `file:click` → `{path}`,<br>Dispatched when a file entry is clicked, with `path` representing the full path of the file in question.<br>Granting this action will assign the `selected` class to the associated file entry.
-- `file:create` → `{path}`,<br>Dispatched when a new file is created by name, without content, with `path` being the file's full path.<br>Granting this action will create a new file entry, nested according to the `path` value.
+- `file:create` → `{path, content?}`,<br>Dispatched when a new file is created by name, with `path` being the file's full path.
+If this file was created through a file "upload", it will also have a `content` value of type [ArrayBuffer](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) representing the file's byte code.<br>Granting this action will create a new file entry, nested according to the `path` value.
 - `file:rename` → `{oldPath, newPath}`,<br>Dispatched when an existing file is renamed by the user, with `oldPath` being the current file path, and `newPath` the desired new path.<br>Granting this action will change the file entry's label and path values.<br><strong>Note</strong>: file renames are (currently) restricted to file names only, as renames that include directory prefixes (including `../`) should be effected by just moving the file to the correct directory.
-- `file:upload` → `{path, content}`,<br>Dispatched when a new file is created by drag-and-drop, with `path` being the file's full path, and `content` being the file's content as [ArrayBuffer](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).<br>Granting this action will create a new file entry, nested according to the `path` value.<br><strong>Note</strong>: there is no mechanism for retrieving the file's content later, file content is discarded upon event resolution.
 - `file:move` → `{oldPath, newPath}`,<br>Dispatched when a file gets moved to a different directory, with `oldPath` being the current file path, and `newPath` the desired new path.<br>Granting this action will move the file entry from its current location to the location indicated by `newPath`.
 - `file:delete` → `{path}`,<br>Dispatched when a file gets deleted, with `path` representing the full path of the file in question.<br>Granting this action will remove the file entry from the tree.<br><strong>Note</strong>: if this is the only file in a directory, <em>and</em> the `<file-tree>` specifies the `remove-empty` attribute, the now empty directory will also be deleted, gated by a `dir:delete` permission event, but _not_ gated by a `confirm()` dialog to the user.